Ocean surface warming

 Average Global Sea Surface Temperatures

-- The thick orange line shows how “the average sea surface temperature of the world’s oceans” moved between 1880 and 2015.
+- The thick orange line shows “the average sea surface temperature of the world’s oceans” movement between 1880 and 2015.

-- The temperatures have been rising since 1970.
+- These temperatures have been rising since 1970.

 - The grey band shows the range of uncertainty in the data.

 This sea surface temperature increase is further evidence that the planet is warming.

 - transfer the most carbon dioxide from the atmosphere to the ocean and then into the deep ocean, so they play a crucial part in the global carbon cycle,

 - produce up to half of the oxygen we breathe,